 For pupils on an adapted curriculum, it is expected that a variety of evidence will be available to support assessment.
-These may include; photographs, scribed or recorded work, out-of-year-group assessments and spelling/reading ages.
+These may include; photographs, scribed or recorded work, videos and scaffolded adaptations prepared by the teacher.

-5. Marking and Feedback Principles
+5.0 Marking and Feedback Principles